psteinb/meetingcpp2017/slides.md

 - **so far**: didn't touch the source code or build it

 :]

+## Bottom Line { data-background-image="img/balloon.jpeg" style="background: rgba(105,105,105, 0.8); border-radius: 20px;"}

+Taking a balloon to get an overview of performance bottlenecks is possible.

 # Performance Inside-Out {  data-background-image="img/cable_chaos.jpg" style="background: rgba(105,105,105, 0.8); border-radius: 20px;" }